dossantosyann/TB2026-YDS-Firmware/README.md

 Browse the **Topics** tab for the logical module tree (e.g. *Board Support Package*), or the **Files** tab for the per-file view and the GPIO pin map.

+## Status

+Working on target: audio playback (jack + Bluetooth A2DP), microSD library and navigation, OLED UI, charging and fuel-gauge readout, power-saving and auto-off.

+Known limitations: headerless VBR MP3 duration is reported as unknown; the self-measured battery-autonomy test is built but its full-discharge validation is still pending; some Bluetooth reliability edge cases are under active work.

 ## AI assistance